Kindle Unlimited vs. Kobo Plus vs. Everand for Self-Publishing

 Readers can subscribe to Kobo Plus Read (ebooks) for $7.99 US/$9.99 CAD per month.
 A subscription to Kobo Plus Listen (for audiobooks only) costs $7.99 per month plus tax.
 And a combined Read and Listen subscription for both ebooks and audiobooks costs $9.99 US/$12.99 CAD plus tax.
 FWIW, some say that the audiobook library is limited compared to other audiobook platforms.

-By comparison—Kobo Listen vs. Audible: an Audible Membership plan starts at $7.95 plus tax per month.
+By comparison—Kobo Listen vs. Audible: An Audible Membership plan starts at $7.95 plus tax per month.

 Readers can add as many ebooks as they want to and are not limited to 20 as they are with KU.
-(A maximum of 15 titles can be read offline during the free trial period.)
+A maximum of 15 titles can be read offline during the free trial period.

 How many books are available in Kobo Plus?

-1,300,000 ebooks and counting are available—
+1.5 million ebooks and 150,000 audiobooks are available—

 Kobo Plus has bigger-name authors and publishers in its program than KU.